DR/BR: Could your station recover from a cyber attack?

 To help you along, the Technorama brains-trust has mapped out some aspects to consider about cyber-threats and your station.

-This article will be updated over the next few weeks, as tips and hints come to light.
+This article will be updated from time-to-time, as tips and hints come to light.
+If you have a suggestion, or an experience to share, send an email to [email protected].
 But let’s start with the obvious.

 It’s about your mindset